 3. Release all of your air, then roll your body back up slowly.

-To help you to feel the your own singing vibrations, repeat the above windmill and rag doll exercise replacing the hissing with an 'ng'.
+To help you to feel your own singing vibrations, repeat the above exercise replacing the hissing with an 'ing' sound.
 Here's how to do this:

 - Produce the sound of 'ing' as in the word sing.